Own your RV Lot! Ownership...

 Courthouse is a good place to start !

-[ED: Fee simple real estate for RVs will likely be found in two circumstances; where a subdivision was specifically
+Fee simple real estate for RVs will likely be found in two circumstances; where a subdivision was specifically

 subdivision is increasing in popularity as developers appeal to high end RVers wanting an RV home that will include a

-garage-port and other improvements that run from a simple porch to a five bedroom luxury home.
+port or other improvements that run from a simple porch to a five bedroom luxury home.
 Unrestricted property

 where RVs can be used is normally found in more rural Counties that have not yet